-Registration for SAT and ACT is done on Collegeboard.com.
+Registration for SAT is done on Collegeboard.com and registration for the ACT can be done on actstudent.org.
 It is the student's responsibility to see that the registration material is completed by the test deadline.
 Early registration will insure the student of the opportunity to take the test at Camden County High School while space is available, rather than being assigned to an alternate testing site.

 Test scores are sent to the student and to the school to become a part of the permanent student Transcript of grades/test scores.

 Parents who need a birth certificate for their first time student's registration can now order it online directly from the State of Georgia.
 Request Official Vital Event Records (ROVER), a service developed by the GA Technology Authority (GTA) in cooperation with the GA Dept. of Public Health, lets you order certified copies of Georgia birth certificates online.
 The quick and easy process eliminates the need to mail a request or make a trip to a government office for birth or death certificates.
 For additional information: www.rover.ga.gov or 404-679-4702.